 I am not sharing my story because I feel the need for validation or sympathy, and believe you and me, it’s in no way an uncommon story, but simply as a way of saying ‘yeah, me too, you’re not alone’.
 And also because I don’t wish to hide from my past anymore, I am not the same person, but those experiences have taught me so much and have (or so I like to think) shaped me into a better human, friend, daughter, sister, clinician…today.

-Yep, having an eating disorder (anorexia to be exact – though I never managed to access the treatment that would’ve given me that formal badge) in my early teens was one of the most isolating, debilitating and devastating (to those around me) challenges that I’ve faced to date.
+Yep, having an eating disorder (anorexia to be exact – though I never managed to access the treatment that would’ve given me that formal ‘badge’) in my early teens was one of the most isolating, debilitating and devastating (to those around me) challenges that I’ve faced to date.

-It strained the relationships with my own family (never have I seen my parents so stressed… trying tirelessly to support me the entire time, whilst the voices in my head and that reflection in the mirror, forced me to push so strongly against them!)
+It strained the relationships within my own family (never have I seen my parents so stressed… trying tirelessly to support me the entire time, whilst the voices in my head and that reflection in the mirror, forced me to push so strongly against them!)

+PPS.
 If you or anyone you know is struggling and needs anonymous, non judgemental help, then please, please reach out to the following:

 In the UK: